Are you attracting the right talent for your business?

 June 29, 2022

-We’re in the midst of a talent war that shows no signs of letting up.
-The challenges that plague us today—a changing workforce demographic, shifting attitudes towards work, shrinking talent pools, and more—existed for years before the pandemic.
+For the last few years, we’ve talked about a talent war that shows no signs of letting up.
+The challenges that plague us—a changing workforce demographic, shifting attitudes towards work, shrinking talent pools, and more—existed for years before the pandemic.
 And they’ll persist long after it’s over.
 Unless they adapt to these new workplace realities, organizations will fall behind the competition and lose out on the talent they need to grow their business and mitigate risk.

 To thrive in this new era of work, employers will need to think more strategically about human capital and tailor their talent attraction strategies to fit the demands of today’s market—and we’re not just talking about signing bonuses or an employee referral program.
-Here are some tips to get you started.
+Regardless of what’s happening in the market, here are some strategies to help you get started.

 Disclaimer: Please note that the information provided herein is presented from a liability-based perspective to help you avoid insurance claims.
 It is not exhaustive and does not constitute legal, employment, or insurance advice, nor will it apply to all workplaces, employers, employees, situations, or circumstances.
 For tailored advice, please consult a recruitment, talent acquisition, or human resources specialist.